Sarnaism: History

 Sarnaism, as a religious identity, emerged in the 1930s, following the assertion of a collective indigenous identity as Adivasi by tribal activists in the Chota Nagpur region of erstwhile Bihar.
 They articulated a unifying religious identity for the diverse, nature based ancestral practices of tribal communities, with the purpose of asserting Adivasi distinctiveness from mainstream religions of India such as Hinduism, Christianity, or Islam.
 However, initially, the unifying concept was prevalent among the Oraons of erstwhile Ranchi under the ethno-religious term Adivasi.
-Later, in light of socio-political developments, the Oraon and Ho communities accepted the Mundari ethno-religious term Sarna to represent their religious identity.
-Sarnaism gained broader acceptance through socio-political leaders like Jaipal Singh Munda, Raghunath Murmu, who spearheaded its cultural and political significance.
-Sarnaism experienced steady growth after the independence of India, incorporating diverse tribal communities into its fold, including larger tribes like the Santals, who had initially refrained from accepting its tenets but gradually aligned with the Sarna identity over the following decades.
-Politically, Sarnaism grew alongside the Jharkhand movement, formulated by the Adivasi Mahasabha and its offspring political organization, the Jharkhand Party, which was centered on the motifs of tribal identity and the demand for separate autonomy.
+Later, the Oraon and Ho communities accepted the Mundari ethno-religious term Sarna to represent their religious identity.
+It gained broader acceptance through socio-political development associated with leaders such as Jaipal Singh Munda, Raghunath Murmu, and Kartik Oraon.
+After India’s independence, it experienced steady growth, incorporating diverse tribal communities into its fold, including larger tribes like the Santal, who had initially refrained from accepting its tenets but gradually aligned with it over the following decades.
+Politically, Sarnaism grew alongside the Jharkhand movement, formulated by the Adivasi Mahasabha and its offspring political organization, the Jharkhand Party, which was centered on the motifs of tribal identity and the demand for autonomy.
 The movement culminated on 15 November 2000, the birth anniversary of Birsa Munda, when the tribal-concentrated southern region of Bihar was bifurcated to form the separate state of Jharkhand.